ospc-org/ospc.org/README.md

 First, if you plan on contributing to PolicyBrain, then fork PolicyBrain and work off of that fork.
 If you do not plan to contribute, then you can clone the main repo.

-Make sure that [Anaconda/Miniconda](https://www.anaconda.com) are installed.
+Make sure that [Anaconda/Miniconda](https://www.anaconda.com) is installed.
 Make sure that the local Postgres Server is running.
 Then, open a terminal window and run the following commands using bash:
 ```
 # swap out YOURUSERNAME with OpenSourcePolicyCenter if you did not fork this project and